slowernews/slowernews/rationales/rationale-index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Amazon use crowdfunding to minimize risk

+2021-03-30

+- "Crowdfunding platforms were originally intended to let broke creators attract funding.
+As they've grown, the model has been hijacked by already-established businesses and even rich corporations simply seeking to minimize their risk through pre-orders." -- Rain Noe

+### The most used languages on the internet

+2021-03-30

+- Geopolitics, free speech and cultural marker.

 ### Shops return to rural Sweden but are now staff-free

 2021-03-12